 VAUDE participated in a GIZ climate protection project in Vietnam in 2018.
 The project trained and advised suppliers on energy management and climate protection, how they could reduce energy consumption, climate-damaging emissions and costs – often using simple means.
 The findings from this have been incorporated into the training materials for our VAUDE Vendor Club.

 Most of our fabric suppliers also use the bluesign® System, in which energy efficiency plays a significant role.
 For VAUDE, this is an important component of our environmental management system.

-The necessary manufacturing of materials and components (such as fabrics or zips), production of chemical additives (for example dyes) and substances for product functionality (such as water repellency and UV protection) consumes energy.
-Sewing the products also requires energy.
+Both the production of materials and components (such as fabrics or zips) and the production of chemical agents (such as dyes) or substances required for the functionality of the products (such as water repellency, UV protection, etc.) consume energy.
+Sewing the products is also energy-intensive.

-Still there are no statutory provisions regulating the designation of energy consumption in the manufacturing of outdoor products, let alone legal requirements for their energy efficiency.
+There are still no legal regulations on the designation of energy consumption in the manufacturing of outdoor products, let alone legal requirements for their energy efficiency.